Michael Myers (Pennsylvania politician): Early life

-Myers was born on May 4, 1943 in Philadelphia.
+Myers was born on May 4, 1943, in Philadelphia, the son of Margaret (Sullivan) and Mark Myers.
 In 1963, Myers was arrested for burglary but was later acquitted.

-Career
+Political career

-State legislature
+Pennsylvania House of Representatives

-In December 1970, Michael Joseph Sullivan, his cousin who later served as an election judge while incarcerated, killed a construction worker during a union dispute.
-It was revealed in 1974 by The Philadelphia Inquirer that Myers was in possession of the gun used while he himself was lobbying against Philadelphia's gun registration law.
-In August 1975 the state House voted 176 to 1 in favor of removing Representative Leonard Sweeney after he was sentenced to three years in prison for his involvement in a phony accident organization with Myers as the only nay.
+In December 1970, a cousin of Myers named Michael Joseph Sullivan (who later served as an election judge while incarcerated), shot and killed a construction worker during a union dispute.
+It was revealed in 1974 by The Philadelphia Inquirer that Myers was in possession of the gun used in the shooting while he himself was lobbying against Philadelphia's gun registration law.
+In August 1975, the Pennsylvania House of Representatives voted 176–1 in favor of removing representative Leonard Sweeney after he was sentenced to three years in prison for his involvement in a phony accident organization with Myers as the only nay.

 In 1975, the state legislature was voting on an appropriations bill to allocate $23 million for Philadelphia's United States Bicentennial celebrations, but was defeated on October 15.
-The bill was brought up for another vote by Myers who was told by Appropriations Committee Chairman Stephen Wojdak to send it back to the Appropriations Committee, but Myers stated that the bill had enough support to pass and put it up for a vote.
-The bill was defeated with 107 to 88 voting to reject it.
+The bill was brought up for another vote by Myers who was told by Appropriations Committee chairman Stephen Wojdak to send it back to the Committee, but Myers stated that the bill had enough support to pass and put it up for a vote.
+The bill was defeated with 107–88 voting to reject it.

-House of Representatives
+U.S. House of Representatives

-On July 2, 1976, he was given the Democratic nomination to run in the special election to fill the first congressional district seat following William A. Barrett's death.
-In 1979 Representative Ronald M. Mottl proposed a constitutional amendment that would ban forced busing and Myers supported the amendment.
+On July 2, 1976, Myers was given the Democratic nomination to run in the special election to fill the first congressional district seat following William A. Barrett's death.
+In 1979, representative Ronald M. Mottl proposed a constitutional amendment that would ban forced busing and Myers supported the amendment.

-In 1979, he got into a fight with a security guard and a 19-year-old female cashier in an elevator leading from the rooftop lounge of a Quality Inn motel in Arlington, Virginia, punching and kicking them.
+In 1979, Myers punched and kicked a security guard and a 19-year-old female cashier in an elevator leading from the rooftop lounge of a Quality Inn motel in Arlington, Virginia.
 Myers became combative after they told him to turn down the music at a party he was having in the motel, shouting, "I'm a congressman: we don't have to be quiet."
 He was subsequently charged with assault and battery, and eventually pleaded no contest to a charge of disorderly conduct three months later.
 He received a six-month suspended sentence.

 Myers was involved in the Abscam scandal.
-He was videotaped accepting a bribe of $50,000 from undercover FBI agents on August 22, 1979.
+He was videotaped accepting a bribe of $50,000 from undercover Federal Bureau of Investigation agents on August 22, 1979.
 On that tape, Myers is recorded saying that "money talks in this business and bullshit walks."
-Myers was expelled from the House of Representatives on October 2, 1980, by a vote of 376 to 30, becoming the first member of the House to be expelled since 1861.
-Myers was defeated by Thomas M. Foglietta (D) in the 1980 election.
+Myers was expelled from the U.S. House of Representatives on October 2, 1980, by a vote of 376–30, becoming the first member of the House to be expelled since the Civil War.
+Myers was defeated by independent politician Thomas M. Foglietta in the 1980 election.
 Myers was then convicted of bribery and conspiracy and sentenced to three years in prison in 1981.